MS 2022-09-M-Watson-September-13-2022-House-Bill-No-1365-Laws-of-2022 September 13, 2022

 The AG's answer has two pieces.

 First, on classification.
-Whether a particular activity is "election-related expenses or voter education, voter outreach or voter registration programs" is a factual question.
+Whether a particular activity is "election-related expenses or voter education, voter outreach or voter registration programs" is a factual determination "to be made by the Secretary of State's Office subject to judicial review."
 The AG does not decide it.
-The Secretary of State's office decides it, and the decision is subject to judicial review.
-The opinion gives examples of how the line might be drawn: a program "in civics or government" might fall outside the statute's coverage; a program tied to voter registration or specifically promoting voting would likely fall within it.
-The AG cites § 37-13-5(3), which requires Mississippi public schools to teach "the duties and obligations of citizenship, patriotism, Americanism and respect for an obedience to law" as a reminder that civics education is a separate statutory category.
+The opinion notes that the program might instead be, "for example, a program in civics or government," and cites § 37-13-5(3), which requires Mississippi public schools to teach "the duties and obligations of citizenship, patriotism, Americanism and respect for an obedience to law," as a separate statutory category.

 Second, on what HB 1365 does and does not prohibit.
 HB 1365 does not stop election officials from running, participating in, or promoting voter-education programs.
 The AG flags that point twice.
 What HB 1365 prohibits is the specific funding mechanism: private donations to the official or agency for that purpose.
 Programs funded with appropriated public dollars, or programs run by other entities (like the MPB Foundation) that do not flow donations through the election official, are not the target.